Jasonleng/jasonleng.github.io/_pages/about.md

 About me
 ======
-I am a postdoctoral scholar at the Department of Psychology at University of California, Berkeley, working with Dr. Amitai Shenhav.
-My research is focused on understanding cognitive and motivational processes that enable flexible goal-directed behavior.
-For example, I study how learning and motivation guide goal engagement, as well as the cognitive processes that allow for flexible changes of goal states.
-I approach these questions by developing mathematical models of cognitive and motivational processes, which I test using behavioral experiments, model-based neuroimaging, and computational modeling.
-I also leverage my basic science insights to understand changes in cognition and goal-directed behavior in psychopathology.
+I am currently a post-doctoral scholar in the Department of Psychology at University of California, Berkeley.
+My research explores the the interaction between decision making, motivation, and cognitive control.
+I approach these questions through a combination of empirical experiments (e.g., fMRI, EEG, eye-tracking) and computational modelling (e.g., evidence accumulation, Bayesian inference, and optimization).

+I obtained my PhD in cognitive science at Brown University.
+Before that, I completed my BS at Zhejiang Univeristy, China, and my MASc at Queen's University, Canada.